Sid3791/math-quantum/index.md

 ## Project Idea

 Write a research paper detailing the methods used which intersect QIS, Machine learning, and Finance.
-Explain how Quantum computing can be utilized to generate better portfolio management and asset allocation.
+Explain how Quantum computing can be utilized to investigate improvements to portfolio optimization and asset allocation.

 ---